 An Interview with: TrakTrain

-TrakTrain, an invite-only platform for producers to sell their instrumentals.
+TrakTrain is an invite-only platform for producers to sell their instrumentals.
 Now active for more than five years, the website has become a crucial asset for producers interested in monetizing their beats, kits and stems.
-However, not anyone can join Traktrain.
-Traktrain remains an exclusive invite-only platform differentiating artists based on their "quality," while Traktrain's main competitors, Beatstars and SoundClick, allow anyone to join.
+However, not everyone can join Traktrain.

 The SoundCloud movement which emerged in the last five years could not have happened without TrakTrain acting as a medium for producers and artists to connect through their platform.